Chess clock: Description

+Designs

 Analog game clocks

 Analog clocks are equipped with a "flag" that falls to indicate the exact moment the player's time has expired.
 Analog clocks use mechanical buttons.
 Pressing the button on one player's side physically stops the movement of that player's clock and releases the hold on the opponent's.

 The drawbacks of the mechanical clocks include accuracy and matching of the two clocks, and matching of the indicators (flags) of time expiration.
 Additional time cannot easily be added for more complex time controls, especially those that call for an increment or delay on every move, such as some forms of byoyomi.

-The first time that game clocks were used in a chess tournament was at the London 1883 tournament.

 Early development of digital game clocks

-In 1973, to address the issues with analog clocks, Bruce Cheney, a Cornell University Electrical Engineering student and chess player, created the first digital chess clock as a project for an undergraduate EE course.
+In 1973, to address the issues with analog clocks, Bruce Cheney, a Cornell University electrical engineering (EE) student and chess player, created the first digital chess clock as a project for an undergraduate EE course.
 Typical of most inventions, it was crude compared to the products on the market many years later and was limited by the technology that existed at the time.
-For example, the display was done with red LEDs.
-LEDs require significant power, and as a result, the clock had to be plugged into a wall outlet.
-The high cost of LEDs at the time meant that only one set of digits could be displayed, that of the player whose turn it was to move.
+For example, the display was implemented via red LEDs, which required significant power and, as a result, the clock had to be plugged into a wall outlet.
+The high cost of LEDs at the time meant that only one set of digits could be displayed: that of the player whose turn it was to move.
 This meant that each player's time had to be multiplexed to the display when their time was running.
-In 1973, LSI chips were not readily or cheaply available, so all the multiplexing and logic were done using chips that consisted of four two-input TTL NAND gates, which resulted in excessive power consumption.
-Being plugged into the wall is obviously a major drawback, but had one advantage: the timebase for the clock was driven off a rectified version of 60 cycle AC current.
-Each player had a separate counter, and, in a parallel to the original mechanical architecture, one player's counter was disabled while the other's was running.
+In 1973, LSI chips were not readily or cheaply available, so all the multiplexing and logic was enabled using chips consisting of four two-input TTL NAND gates, resulting in excessive power consumption.
+Being plugged into the wall is obviously a major drawback, but had one advantage: the timebase for the clock was driven off a rectified version of the alternating current mains frequency.
+Each player had a separate counter and, in a parallel to the original mechanical architecture, one player's counter was disabled while the other's was running.
 The clock only had one mode: time ran forward.
 It could be reset, but not set.
 It did not count the number of moves.
 But it successfully addressed the original goals of the project (accurate and matched timing).

 The first commercially available digital chess clock was patented in 1975 by Joseph Meshi and Jeffrey R. Ponsor.
 They named it the Micromate-80.
 There was only one made and this was tested by chess players in multiple tournaments.
-Three years later a much-improved Micromate-180 was produced alongside Meshi's MBA Thesis, "Demand Analysis for a New Product (The Digital Chess Clock)", at San Diego State University, while Meshi and Ponsor continued to develop digital gaming.
+Three years later a much-improved Micromate-180 was produced alongside Meshi's MBA thesis, "Demand Analysis for a New Product (The Digital Chess Clock)", at San Diego State University, while Meshi and Ponsor continued to develop digital gaming.